HauLeungLai/DS-Assignment-3/README.md

 java -cp out council.CouncilMember M9
 ```
 What you should see is:
-xx listening on 900x
+[Mx] listening on 900x
-xx ready.
+[Mx] ready.
 Type a candidate id to propose (e.g., M5).

 Types a candidate ID in any node(e.g., M4 proposes M5) to inititate Paxos.
 All non-faulty nodes should print:
 CONSENSUS: M5 has been elected Council President!

 ---
-The recommand way to test is test with **run_tests.sh**
+Option 2: Auto Testing (recommended)
+Use the provided shell script:
 ```bash
 chmod +x run_tests.sh
 ./run_tests.sh
 ```
-After testing 3 scenario, it should be all pass and record each member's log in "logs"
+This will automatically launch all 9 members and run 3 test sernarios.
+Also, it will collect logs for each member under the logs folder.

+You should see:
+Scenarion 1: PASS
+Scenarion 2: PASS
+Scenarion 3: PASS

 ---
 ## Configuration